Winter is coming. It always does, every year.

 Here are a few reasons to insulate your home with foam insulation now before winter arrives.

-1. Delay turning on the furnace
+Delay Turning on the Furnace

 It is a sad day when you have to turn on the furnace for the first time in the fall.

 Contractors’ schedules fill up quickly in the colder months, so the longer you wait to insulate, the longer you will have to wait for an estimate and install date.

 Even though it is great to have family and friends over during the holidays, it isn’t fun to juggle being a host while your home is in the middle of improvement projects.

-Even though we work in all kinds of weather, it is more difficult to re-insulate your home when there is two feet of snow on the ground outside, especially if insulating your exterior walls.
+Even though we work in all kinds of weather, it is more difficult to re-insulate your home when there are two feet of snow on the ground outside, especially if insulating your exterior walls.

 If you could use the extra storage space, insulating an unvented attic could give you some extra space to store your treasures before the cold comes.

 That feeling when you are sitting in the living room and it feels like the window is open?

 Foam insulation may help to make this winter the first in a long time that your pipes don’t freeze.

-Warm festive socks are fun, but not as a necessity due to cold floors.
+Warm festive socks are fun, but not a necessity due to cold floors.

 Insulate before the end of the year to ensure you receive rebates from your utility.

-Foam insulation provides an air seal to keep your home warmer longer in the colder months, giving your furnace and pocketbook a much deserved break.
+Foam insulation provides an air seal to keep your home warmer longer in the colder months, giving your furnace and pocketbook a much-deserved break.

 Insulating Your House for the Winter